TheHackerClown/Vantage/README.md

 # Vantage – Payroll SaaS for Indian Businesses 🇮🇳

 **Vantage** is a full-stack SaaS application tailored for Indian businesses that are liable under the ESI (Employees' State Insurance) and EPF (Employees' Provident Fund) Acts.
-It automates payroll processing, ensures statutory compliance, and simplifies employee management and reporting.
+It automates payroll processing, ensures mandatory compliance, and simplifies employee management and reporting.

 ---